Logo icon.

 First milestone

-During this milestone, we also developed the very website you’re exploring now.
-Have you already visited all the subpages?
+As part of this milestone, we also created the very website you’re visiting now.
+Have you explored all the subpages yet?

 Second milestone